oslabs-beta/synapse/README.md

     this.assert(
       /^[0-9a-f]{24}$/i,
       true,
-      'must be a single String of 12 bytes or a string of 24 hex characters' );
+      'must be a string of 24 hex characters'
+    );
   }
 }